cap-collectif/id-to-uuid/README.md

 }
 ```

+Alternatively you can specify second parameter to `migrate` method - custom temporary uuid field name

 3. After migration

 Check if your db structure is different from the doctrine schema.
 If it does then create another migration or merge with the previous one.